CloudHavenMC/SuperiorSkyblockExtraFlags/README.md

 # SuperiorSkyblockExtraFlags
 Plugin adding extra island flags and privileges for [SuperiorSkyblock2](https://github.com/BG-Software-LLC/SuperiorSkyblock2).
+Made for version 1.17.1 but might work with other ones.

 # List of extra island flags and privileges
 ## Flags (settings)